×

 Clone: Orange

-Too often we are caught up in this swirling cultural vortex.
+We are caught up in a swirling cultural vortex.
 We are intentionally enflamed by advertorial manipulation.
-We are psychologically conditioned to be on a constant search for the new.
-As a result, we are increasingly dissatisfied with what we have.
-This is a capitalist consumer society, taken to its logical conclusion.
+We are psychologically conditioned to be on a constant search for the new and are increasingly dissatisfied with what we have.
+We exist in a capitalist consumer society taken to a logical conclusion.

 Replicant …

 This essay is a tool for me to organize my world.
-Nothing here only represents truth or fiction.
-More, it does a little of both.
-I enjoy these color fields on their own.
-I think individual colors, like people, demands to be enjoyed.
-And, like people, in small or large groups, they are part of a larger society.
+Nothing here is the enitirety of truth or of fiction.
+There is perhaps, a little of both – science mixed with story.
+I enjoy color fields and I believe color, like people, should be cherished and enjoyed.
+Each is a part of a greater community.

 The Bigger Picture